Professor Paul Fyfe Brings a Humanistic Approach to Data

-Paul Fyfe, a faculty member in the NC State English department since 2013, teaches students in the University Honors and Scholars Program about how humans interact with digital technology in his honors seminar, HON 202: Data and the Human.
+Paul Fyfe, a faculty member in the NC State English department since 2013, teaches students in the University Honors and Scholars Programs about how humans interact with digital technology in his honors seminar, HON 202: Data and the Human.
 For the course, professor Fyfe wanted to bring a more “critical, humanistic approach to data,” and allow “[the] course to open these dimensions of living in a data-saturated culture.”

 In Data and the Human, course content is segmented into three modules:

 - Data and surveillance, including what affects students themselves;